bchan01/covid-19-data-analysis/README.md

 # COVID-19 Data Visualization #

-Perform basic visualization of COVID-19 cases in the state of Pennsylvania
+Basic visualization of COVID-19 cases in the state of Pennsylvania.
+The dataset is web scraped from PA Department of Health COVID-19 Website

 ## Install Dependencies ##